 My second time over was the year Rodgers lead GB to the Super Bowl victory.
 I watched every playoff game – luckily our command cell were Packers Fans as well.
 They set up a projector and we watched Green Bay march to Dallas on the backside of a Scud Missle Barrier.
 I am much more of a football degenerate now than I was then –

 but I promise you Football helped me through it all.
 Looking forward to games.
 Reading articles in the Stars and Stripes – getting access to the internet when I could.

 In Iraq 06-07 we would watch games when we could in the Rec center tent but the 8 hours ahead hurt like a mother the next morning since we had to mount up ever morning at 0445

 During the night games we had to set an alarm every half an hour to check the scores.
 Usually we tried to catch the fourth quarter.

 The Falcons-Patriots super bowl was crazy because pretty much the whole unit went to bed thinking the Falcons had won the Super Bowl.

 I want to thank you for reading this article today.
 It was my intention to paint a picture of what life was like for the brave men and women of our armed forces and what their lives were and are like when they are deployed to a combat zone.

-Today is our independence day and on this day more than most it makes sense to take a break and read something like this to help us imagine what life is like for our soldiers who ensure our freedoms every single day.
+Today is an important day to take a break and read something like this to help us imagine what life is like for our soldiers who ensure our freedoms every single day.
 They sacrifice everything so we can live our lives in safety and security.